British T-class submarine: Propulsion

 Submerged propulsion was provided by a 336-cell battery driving two 1450 bhp Laurence Scott electric motors.
-These provided an endurance of 48 hours at 2.5 kn or only one hour at the maximum submerged speed of 9 kn.
-The battery proved vulnerable to shock damage from depth charge attacks, and this contributed to the loss of in 1942.
-She sustained depth charge damage from the that ruptured her battery tank and filled the submarine with chlorine gas, forcing her to surface and eventually surrender.
+These provided an endurance of 48 hours at 2.5 kn, or only one hour at the maximum submerged speed of 9 kn.
+The battery proved vulnerable to shock damage from depth charge attacks.
+This contributed to the loss of in 1942, which sustained depth charge damage from the that ruptured her battery tank and filled the submarine with chlorine gas, forcing her to surface and eventually surrender.
 This problem was resolved by strengthening the battery compartment and fitting rubber shock absorbers.
-In contrast with Tempest, the modified survived a prolonged depth charge attack from Japanese escort vessels, which rendered her hull a constructive total loss but inflicted no damage to her battery cells whatsoever.
+In contrast to Tempest, the modified survived a prolonged depth charge attack from Japanese escort vessels which rendered her hull a constructive total loss but caused no damage to her battery cells.

 Weaponry

 Torpedoes

-It was expected from British work on ASDIC that other nations would develop something similar for submarine detection.
-In the face of expected enemy anti-submarine measures any attack would probably have to be made at long range without the aid of the periscope, using only ASDIC.
+It was expected from British work on ASDIC sonar that other nations would develop something similar for submarine detection.
+In the face of expected enemy anti-submarine measures any submarine attack would probably have to be made at long range without the aid of the periscope, using only ASDIC.
 To counter the resulting inaccuracy, a large salvo of at least eight torpedoes would be needed.
-British operational planning at the time also assumed that international treaties would prevent unrestricted submarine warfare, and the main purpose of the submarine would be to attack enemy warships.
-In such a situation, a commander may have only one chance to attack, so a large salvo was essential.
+British operational planning at the time also assumed that international treaties would prevent unrestricted submarine warfare, so that the main purpose of the submarine would be to attack dangerous enemy warships, often giving a commander only one chance to attack, so a large salvo was essential.
 The ten-torpedo salvo of the pre-war T-class boats was the largest ever fitted to any operational submarine.